Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Revisiting (Un)Fairness in Recourse

 \subsection{The Burden of False Negatives}

-In Equation~\ref{eq:cost_group}, we measure the expected recourse cost while accounting for the classifier’s predictions, providing a more precise notion of fairness.
-However, it focuses exclusively on the model’s predictions $f(\mathbf{x})$, without accounting for the true class label.
-As a result, it fails to distinguish between individuals who were incorrectly denied a positive outcome (i.e., truly positive but misclassified) and those who were correctly assigned a negative outcome.
+In Eqn.~\ref{eq:cost_group}, we measure the expected recourse cost while accounting for the classifier’s predictions, providing a more precise notion of fairness.
+However, it focuses exclusively on the model’s predictions $f(x)$, without accounting for the true class label.
+As a result, it fails to distinguish between individuals who were incorrectly denied a positive outcome (\textit{i.e.,} truly positive but misclassified) and those who were correctly assigned a negative outcome.
 In this section, we take a step further by focusing on minimizing the expected cost associated with positive instances that the classifier incorrectly predicts as negative.
-This next step naturally leads to the concept of social burden.\footnote{Some works on algorithmic recourse (e.g., \citet{kavouras2023fairness}) employ the term \textit{burden} to refer to the average cost itself.
+This next step naturally leads to the concept of social burden.\footnote{Some works on algorithmic recourse (\textit{e.g.,} \citet{kavouras2023fairness}) employ the term \textit{burden} to refer to the average cost itself.
 However, in an earlier work by \citet{milli2019social}, \textit{burden} is defined as the average cost incurred by instances that have a true positive class label.
-In this paper, we adopt the latter definition. }

-Social burden measures the expected cost incurred by individuals who are already qualified (true positives) but receive an unfavorable prediction by a classifier $f$ \cite{milli2019social}.
+In this paper, we adopt the latter definition. } \textit{Social burden} measures the expected cost incurred by individuals who are already qualified (true positives) but receive an unfavorable prediction by a classifier $f$ \cite{milli2019social}.
 The social burden is zero if the classifier positively classifies all qualified individuals without requiring changes to their non-sensitive attributes.
 Conversely, the social burden is greater than zero when qualified individuals are assigned a negative classification and forced to alter their features to be recognized as valid.
-Formally, we can define social burden as:
+Formally, we can define the social burden as: